gongbell/CUDAsmith/README.md

 # CUDAsmith
 A CUDA compiler fuzzer

+CUDAsmith is a fuzzing framework for CUDA compilers.
+It can randomly generate deterministic and valid CUDA kernel code with several different strategies.
+Moreover, it adopts random differential testing and EMI testing techniques to solve the test oracle problems of CUDA compiler testing.
+CUDAsmith is an adaptation of the Csmith and CLsmith to the context of CUDA Compiler fuzzing.

 For technical descriptions, please refer to our work:

 Bo Jiang, Xiaoyan Wang, W.K.
 Chan, T.H.
 Tse, Na Li and Yongfeng Yin.
 "CUDAsmith: A Fuzzer for CUDA Compilers." to appear in Proceedings of the 44nd IEEE International Conference on Computer Software and Applications (COMPSAC 2020), IEEE Computer Society, Los Alamitos, CA (2020).